Jflo919/Horiseon-challenge-01/README.md

 * Semantic html tags have been added.
 * Comments made labeling sections of css and html code.
 * Generic title of page replaced with a more descriptive tile.
-* alt attributes added to images.
+* Alt attributes added to images.
-* heading attributes appear in sequential order.
+* Heading attributes appear in sequential order.

 ### Website Screenshot: